devhalos/nihil-terraform-modules/README.md

 terraform plan
 ```

+### Pipeline

+Do not forget to add the newly created module in the github action workflows: validation.yml matrix

 ## Release

 A feature branch is created for a feature in development and a pull request to develop is created to apply the feature change.